A Global Spiritual Community: For A Changing World

 And perhaps, what once seemed separate begins to reveal a deeper unity.

-In this new cycle, a new stage in humanity’s spiritual development begins, pointing toward unity and lasting peace for mankind.
-It started in 1844 with the Báb, whose title means The Gate.
-At just 24, He prepared the way for Bahá’u’lláh, who revealed His mission in 1853.
+In this new stage in humanity’s spiritual development begins, pointing toward unity and lasting peace for mankind, started in 1844 with the Báb, whose title means The Gate.
+At just 24, He prepared the way for Bahá’u’lláh, whose title means The Glory of God, who revealed His mission in 1853.

 "The All-Knowing Physician hath His finger on the pulse of mankind.
 He perceiveth the

-Which emphasize the transformative, regenerative, and spiritual impact of His appearance and teachings.
+Which emphasize the transformative, regenerative, and spiritual impact of His appearance and revelation.

-In these teachings, God looks at the heart—the inner spiritual state, intentions, and purity—rather than outward appearance, race, or social status.
+He teaches that God looks at the heart, the inner spiritual state, intentions, and purity, rather than outward appearance, race, or social status.
 A radiant heart serves as a mirror reflecting divine attributes.

 “Know ye not why We created you all from the same dust?
 That no one should exalt himself over the other.
 Ponder at all times in your hearts how ye were created"..."kindly and radiant heart" (allows one to possess a) "sovereignty ancient, imperishable and everlasting" –Baha'u'llah